g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/18-vpls-configuration.md

       Flow Label Transmit: Yes, Flow Label Receive: Yes 10.0.0.7(vpls-id 6)       rmt   ST
 ```
-You can see here, R8's pseudowire is UP, and R7's pseudowire is with the ST flag, as Standby Connection.
+As you can see, the pseudowire to R8 is Up, while the pseudowire to R7 shows the ST flag, meaning it is a Standby Connection.

-If you go look into R7, you can see the pseudowires established to R1 and R6.
-This is what the ```stanby``` knob do.
-The pseudowire is up but not in use.
+If you check R7, you'll see the pseudowires to R1 and R6 are established.
+This is exactly what the ```standby``` knob does on the remote ends: the signaling happens and the pseudowire is technically up, but the data plane is blocked and not in use.
 ```
 root@R7> show vpls connections
 Layer-2 VPN connections: